whipowill/quake-mod-scarlet/README.md

 - **No Autoswitch** - nobody will take the gun out of your hand anymore
 - **Visible Weapons** - force weapons to drop visibly outside the backpack
 - **Perfect Balance** - find the perfect balance w/ configurable weapons
-- **Limited Arsenal** - remove Shotgun/Nailgun from the game for better balance
+- **Limited Arsenal** - remove inferior weapons from the game for better balance
-- **Hitscan FTW** - make Nailgun/Perforator use hitscan instead of projectiles
+- **Hitscan FTW** - make chainguns use hitscan Quake2-style instead of projectiles
 - **Melee Attack** - bind a key for an Axe melee attack w/out switching weapons
 - **Grenade Brigade** - bind a key to throw a grenade w/out switching weapons
 - **Custom Loadouts** - play Rockets only, Shotguns only, Chaingun only, Railgun only

 ### Experimental Features

+All of these features kind of work together, and I'm continuing to make refinements.

+- **Glory Kills** - melee attacks and killstreaks grant health and armor rewards
 - **Killing Spree** - game announces when you're on a killstreak and when it ends
-- **Stimpacks & Powerups** - build momentum between fights w/ stimpacks and powerups rewards
 - **Highlander Games** - higher the killstreak, the more rewards for the one who takes your head!
+- **Random Powerups** - every kill has a chance to drop a random powerup

 ## Changelog